TomH22/OpenGL-Room/README.rst

 -	Display text on objects with perspective to the camera or along the x-axis

 -	...
 The performance must also be optimized.
 This is currently not enough to smoothly display several rooms with countless objects.
-The performance is even under the presentation of objects only with help of the CPUs.
+The performance is even under the presentation of objects with the help of just the CPU.

-In order to work on these features, it is therefore not sufficient to only implement and use the SharpGL library.
+In order to work on these features, it is therefore not enough to only implement and use the SharpGL library as dll.
 This must therefore be made available here as a changeable and expandable project within the Visual Studio Workspace.
 How it was done here.
 This is the only way to refine algorithms, add complex objects or to add functions to the library.

 The priority of the project is uncertain  :rage1: